 Laura commenced employment at Orkney Islands Council after graduating in 2003.

-After initially focusing on school transport within the education service, Laura took up the role of Transport Planner in 2009 and subsequently, Transportation Manager in 2013.
-Laura has a BA in Business Administration, Diploma in Management, MSc in Transport Studies and is a Member of the Chartered Institute of Highways and Transportation.
+After initially focusing on school transport within the education service, Laura took up the role of Transport Planner in 2009, Transportation Manager in 2013 and Service Manager – Transportation in 2022.
+Laura has a BA in Business Administration, Diploma in Management, PgCert in Transport Planning and Engineering and MSc in Transportation Studies and is a Member of the Chartered Institute of Highways and Transportation (MCIHT).

 The Transportation Service responsibilities include the public bus contract and day to day running of public bus services across the county, inter island air services contract, air, ferry and bus timetabling, concessionary travel and strategic transport policy.